Oliver Berger | Mon, 10 Jul 2017

 Here’s where things get interesting: Your first snapshot of a specific EBS volume represents a full backup to Amazon S3.
 However, successive snapshots only save the blocks that have changed since the previous snapshot was created.
 And once such a snapshot is erased, only the unique blocks within that specific snapshot are deleted.

 You can now view cost allocations for EBS snapshots by tag.
 Of course, you’ll want to have a good tagging policy in the first place if you’re to make the most of this feature.
-This allows you to track the growth of cost over time and identify where you could be saving, particularly if you choose to export the data and analyse it through a BI tool.
+This allows you to track the growth of cost over time and identify where you could be saving, particularly if you choose to export the data and analyze it through a BI tool.

 Simon Elisha from AWS breaks down EBS pricing and how it works

-Something to bear in mind (and here’s where it gets interesting) is that snapshots are incremental, so deleting 1gb of data may not actually eventuate in that full saving.
+Something to bear in mind (and here’s where it gets interesting) is that snapshots are incremental, so deleting 1GB of data may not actually eventuate in that full saving.
 You’re only actually removing the difference between that snapshot and the previous one (not the full amount), so don’t overestimate!

 EBS snapshots are great and all, but with the ease associated with whipping up EC2 instances, matters can still quickly spin out of control.
 All those volumes and snapshots pile up and are often forgotten over time, and—despite how successive snapshotting operates—the data adds up and storage costs rise.